Loan guide

 • Do not compare two loans by payment alone if the terms are different.

-• Do not use APR-with-fees as if it were always the contract interest rate.
+• Do not use APR-with-fees as if it were always the contract interest rate used for payment math.

-• Do not ignore prepayment penalties or fees that are not in the calculator.
+• Do not ignore origination fees, finance charges, late fees, prepayment penalties, insurance, taxes, or disclosure terms that are not in the calculator.

 What to try next